servio/mongo-locking/README.md

-# Summary
+### Summary

-Mongo::Locking is a library that effectively enables cross-process blocking mutexes, using a simple but flexible pair of primitives to express an arbitrary graph of lock dependencies between class instances.
+Mongo::Locking is a library that effectively enables cross-process blocking mutexes, using simple but flexible primitives to express an arbitrary graph of lock dependencies between class instances.

-# Background
+### Background

 Consider the following fairly common scenario: